Here follow some various other cameras in my collection in somewhat arbitrary but roughly chronological order.

-A Venaret with brown front plate and a home-build Doublet 75mm f/7.7 lens.
+A Venaret with brown (originally probably black) front plate and a home-build Doublet 75mm f/7.7 lens.
 The front group consisted of two cemented elements (the doublet) but a third element was present behind the shutter.
 This is an arrangement different from a typical triplet and the optical quality was not great.

 (Top) Shutter assembly of the Venaret, which is essentially a rotary shutter with a reduced throw.
 The yellow wire is the lead to the hot shoe.

 (Left) Venaret with a cordless flash unit from Finetta, one of the few brands that supplied such flashes at the time.